Short Rib Lasagna

 Prepare the ricotta mixture:

-Prepare the béchamel sauce:
+Prepare the béchamel:

 Assemble the lasagna: